-Paul Burke is an economist focusing on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.
+Paul Burke is an economist working on energy, the environment, transport, and developing countries, particularly in the Asia Pacific.

 Paul has published in journals including American Economic Journal: Macroeconomics, Economic Inquiry, Nature Geoscience, Nature Climate Change, and Global Environmental Change.
-His ongoing research includes policies for zero-carbon energy; Australia’s ongoing energy transition; the economics of road safety; benefits of electricity access; and other topics.
+His ongoing research includes policies for zero-carbon energy in the Asia-Pacific, factors affecting energy access and solar panel installation rates, regional unemployment in Australia, pollution policy in Japan, and other topics.
 His publications are listed here.

-Paul is co-leading a research module of the Australian-German Energy Transition Hub.
-He convenes the Crawford PhD Seminars in Economics, is on the Executive Committee for the Australasian Development Economics Workshop, and is ACT Branch President of AARES.
+Paul is a key team member of the ANU Grand Challenge project Zero-Carbon Energy for the Asia-Pacific.
+He is Co-lead for a research module of the Australian-German Energy Transition Hub.
+He is on the Executive Committee for the Australasian Development Economics Workshop and is ACT Branch President of AARES.
+He also convenes the HW Arndt lecture series.

 Current PhD students